 Light.
 Because Marimo moss balls naturally grow on lake floors, they aren’t adapted to direct sun.
 This means they don’t need much to photosynthesize: bright indirect light works just fine.
 You can place your Marimo’s container near a window or use a fluorescent plant light to grow it.

 Temperature.
 Again, think of lake floors here.
 Not the warmest places, so your Marimo moss ball won’t appreciate warm water either.
 Be sure to keep the water temperature under 25 °C/77 °F to avoid any issues.
 As expected, low temperatures aren’t much of a problem as long as things don’t get freezing cold.

 Marimo moss balls aren’t picky about their container as long as it has clean water and allows light to pass through.

-They are a great option for any unused goldfish bowls you might have lying around (because, you know, goldfish can’t actually be kept in bowls).
-Other options include anything from a simple glass filled with water to a fancy vase, an old cookie jar.
+They are a great option for any unused goldfish bowls you might have lying around (they’re unsuitable for fish anyway, as all species need a filtered aquarium).
+Other options include anything from a simple glass filled with water to a fancy vase to an old cookie jar.
 You can even add other aquarium plants or aquarium mosses to make a full aquatic garden.

 Marimo moss ball maintenance

 A Marimo moss ball doesn’t require a lot of maintenance, which is why it’s a great option for those of us who don’t have time to water the plants multiple times a week.

 All you have to do to keep your Marimo balls happy and healthy is change out their water regularly.
 Every two weeks or so should work unless a lot of water has evaporated.
 If there is chlorine in your tap water be sure to leave the new water out for 24 hours so it can evaporate or use a dechlorinator.